 How to Choose the Right M&A Advisor for Your MSP

 After a decade at Barclays and Truist, I spent years advising buyers on acquisition engagements, which meant evaluating dozens of sell-side advisory firms and the processes they ran.
-Some were exceptional.
-They showed up with competitive tension, well-positioned assets, and disciplined timelines that forced buyers to put their best offers forward.
+Some were exceptional, showing up with competitive tension, well-positioned assets, and disciplined timelines that forced buyers to put their best offers forward.
 Others ran disorganized processes with limited buyer outreach and no competitive pressure.
 The difference in outcomes was enormous, and it had very little to do with the underlying business being sold.
+Here's what I learned from that vantage point about telling a good advisor from a bad one.

-A study by researchers at the University of Alabama and Portland State University analyzed 4,468 private company transactions over 20 years.
-The finding: sellers who retained M&A advisors received acquisition premiums 6–25% higher than those who sold independently.
+Start with the data, because this decision has real financial consequences.
+A study by researchers at the University of Alabama and Portland State University analyzed 4,468 private company transactions over 20 years and found that sellers who retained M&A advisors received acquisition premiums 6-25% higher than those who sold independently.
 A separate analysis by Northern Trust's Business Advisory Services group, covering 4,316 transactions, found that advisor-represented sellers achieved EBITDA multiples 1.5x higher than those who went the for-sale-by-owner route.

 But this assumes you hire the right advisor.
 The wrong one can be worse than going alone, because you're paying fees for a process that doesn't create competitive tension, doesn't reach the right buyers, and doesn't position your business to command what it's worth.